-Below are some general sentiments from the survey about how respondents view the Shadle Area:
+Below are some general sentiments from the survey about how respondents view the Shadle area:

-- Respondents generally felt that Shadle had a small-scale neighborhood feel versus a regional draw. - Respondents felt that the character of the district felt generic and that there is not a sense that the district is a desirable destination. - Respondents felt that the Shadle area should strive to create an identity that would provide a neighborhood feel. - Respondents strongly felt that public safety could improve in the area. - Respondents felt that the current development pattern of mainly single-family homes was adequate, versus creating a wider diversity of housing choices in the area, but this was not a very strong sentiment overall. - Respondents generally felt that the Shadle area should incorporate walkable and bikeable street design rather than continue to be focused mainly on cars as the main mode of transportation.

-Respondents generally felt that the area should be fairly open and there should be a high degree of connectivity throughout the neighborhood.
+- The Shadle area should strive to create an identity that would provide a neighborhood feel. - Public safety could improve in the area. - The current development pattern of mainly single-family homes is adequate, but creating a wider diversity of housing choices in the area is supported. - The Shadle area should incorporate walkable and bikeable street design rather than continue to be focused mainly on cars as the main mode of transportation. - The area should be fairly open and there should be a high degree of connectivity throughout the neighborhood.